 member: user:jane@example.com

-The member property specifies one identity using formats like “user:jane@example.com” or “serviceAccount:app@project.iam.gserviceaccount.com”.
-The role property sets which permissions to grant.
-This resource is non-authoritative: it adds one member to the role without removing existing members.
-You can create multiple FeatureIamMember resources for the same role to grant it to different identities incrementally.
+The member property specifies who receives access using formats like “user:jane@example.com” or “serviceAccount:app@project.iam.gserviceaccount.com”.
+The role property defines what they can do.
+This resource is non-authoritative: it adds the member to the role without affecting other members or roles on the feature.

 Grant a role to multiple members at once